YiYuDL/ChatMolData/README.md

 from chatmoldata.agents import ChatMolData

 CMD = ChatMolData(model="gpt-4", temp=0.1)
-CMD.run('''Retrieve compound smiles and IC50 for the target "CDK2", the IC50 < 1000nM.''')
+CMD.run('''Retrieve compound SMILES and IC50 for the target "CDK2", the IC50 < 1000nM.''')
 ```